Shoulder shrug

-The shoulder shrug (usually called simply the shrug) is an exercise in weight training used to develop the upper trapezius muscle.
+In weight training, the shoulder shrug (usually called simply the shrug) is an exercise used to develop the upper trapezius muscle.

 Form and execution

 The lifter stands erect, hands about shoulder width apart, and slowly raises the shoulders as high as possible, and then slowly lowers them, while not bending the elbows, or moving the body at all.
-The lifter may not have as large a range of motion as in a normal shrug done for active flexibility.It is usually considered good form if the slope of the shoulders is horizontal in the elevated position.
+The lifter may not have as large a range of motion as in a normal shrug done for active flexibility.
+It is usually considered good form if the slope of the shoulders is horizontal in the elevated position.